 The third-party library flymake-cursor shows Flymake error messages at point in the echo area, by overriding internal Flymake functions.

-Flycheck shows error message tool tips as well, but also displays error messages in the echo area, if the point is at an error location.
-This feature is fully customizable via flycheck-display-errors-function.
+'''

+Flycheck

+shows

+error

+message

+tool

+tips

+well,

+as

+but

+also

+displays

+error

+mes-

+in

+the

+sages

+echo

+area.

+if

+the

+point

+is

+at

+er-

+an

+locaror

+This

+feation.

+fully

+ture

+is

+customizable

+via

+'''